g-uva/GreenDIGIT-CIM/README.md

 ### Data Storage

-- **User Credentials:**
-  Emails and hashed passwords are stored in a local SQLite database.

 - **Metrics Storage:**
-  Submitted metrics will be transformed and stored in a SQL-compatible format (PostgreSQL) and organied into appropriate namespaces for future querying and analysis.
+  Submitted metrics will be transformed and stored in a SQL-compatible format (PostgreSQL) and organised into appropriate namespaces for future querying and analysis.

 ### Deployment